EmilJain/CSII-Project-1/README.md

     - Step 3: If a card is greater than the next one, swap them.
     - Step 4: Continue this process until no swaps are needed, meaning the deck is sorted.
     - Step 5: Each pass moves the largest unsorted card to its correct position at the end of the deck.

+#Comparing the two and choosing which one we will use
+While both insertion sort and bubble sort are exceptional options, we beleive that insertion sort is the better option for sorting cards.
+It requires fewer swaps, making it more efficient, especially when the deck is nearly sorted.
+Additionally, insertion sort mirrors the natural way people organize cards, making it both intuitive and practical.